veg/tn93/README.md

                                when computing distance histograms (a character, default=':'):
       -s SECOND_FASTA          if specified, read another FASTA file from SECOND_FASTA and perform pairwise comparison BETWEEN the files (default=NULL)
-      -b                       bootstrap alignment columns before computing distances (default = false) when -s is supplied, permutes the assigment of sequences to files -c                       only count the pairs below a threshold, do not write out all the pairs -m                       compute inter- and intra-population means suitable for FST caclulations only applied when -s is used to provide a second file  -u PROBABILITY           subsample sequences with specified probability (a value between 0 and 1, default = 1.0)
+      -b                       bootstrap alignment columns before computing distances (default = false) when -s is supplied, permutes the assigment of sequences to file -r                       if -b is specified AND -s is supplied, using -r will bootstrap across sites instead of allocating sequences to 'compartments' randomly -c                       only count the pairs below a threshold, do not write out all the pairs -m                       compute inter- and intra-population means suitable for FST caclulations only applied when -s is used to provide a second file
+      -u PROBABILITY           subsample sequences with specified probability (a value between 0 and 1, default = 1.0) -0                       report distances between each sequence and itself (as 0); this is useful to ensure every sequence in the input file appears in the output, e.g. for network construction to contrast clustered/unclustered
       -q                       do not report progress updates and other diagnostics to stderr FASTA                    read sequences to compare from this file (default=stdin)